codingepaduli/codingepaduli/content/interesting/Developing.md

 #### Enhancing privacy

 [DuckDuckGo HTML version](https://html.duckduckgo.com/html) - a search engine without JavaScript\
-[7 WhatsApp alternatives](https://protonmail.com/blog/whatsapp-alternatives/) - that won’t share your data with Facebook\
 [Google Street View](https://mashable.com/article/how-to-blur-your-house-on-google-street-view/?europe=true) - How to blur your house on Google Street View (and why you should)\
 [Double Blind Passwords (aka Horcruxing)](https://kaizoku.dev/double-blind-passwords-aka-horcruxing) - \
 [LibreDNS](https://libredns.gr/) - a public encrypted DNS service that people can use to maintain the secrecy of their DNS traffic, but also circumvent censorship.\